rogerk/matrix-react-socket-classic/README.md

-# projects
+# matrix-react-socket-classic

-This area is a collection of projects illustrating the use of various technologies.
+This repository contains code that demonstrates the manipulation of matrix pixel colors.

 - [matrix](matrix/README.md)